China says it respects America's choice, congratulates Trump

 "We respect the choice of the American people and congratulate Mr Trump on his election as president," a Chinese foreign ministry spokesperson said in a statement late on Wednesday.

-State-run newspaper China Daily said in an editorial on Wednesday that Trump's second presidency could mark a "new beginning in China-US relations if the chance that has been offered is not wasted".
+State-run news outlet China Daily said in an editorial on Wednesday that Trump's second presidency could mark a "new beginning in China-US relations if the chance that has been offered is not wasted".

 The next US administration can strengthen dialogue and communication with China to handle differences "which range from the Taiwan question to trade and to the South China Sea", it said.